» Residential Electrical Wiring: Guide to Home Wiring

 Application: Troubleshooting a Reverse Polarity Wiring Problem.

-Skill Level: Intermediate to Advanced – Best performed by a licensed electrical contractor.
+Skill Level: Intermediate to Advanced – Best performed by a licensed electrical contractor or certified electrician.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.